Call us on

 The huge body of water central to life in the plains

-It must not be forgotten, however, that the Maasai Mara has one of the highest concentrations of wildlife year-round.
-The big five can all be ticked off your list on a visit here, and you’ll also get to see huge pods of hippos basking in the rivers, cheetahs racing across the savannah and giraffes ambling between the acacia trees.
+The landscapes here are characterised by seemingly infinite stretches of golden savannah – a quintessential safari landscape that lets the imagination soar with thoughts of the majestic animals that roam here.
+The Maasai Mara has one of the highest concentrations of wildlife year-round.
+The Big Five can all be observed here, along with huge pods of hippos basking in the rivers, cheetahs racing across the savannah and giraffes ambling between the acacia trees.

 Highlights

-Tick off each of the Big Five: lion, leopard, rhino, elephant and African buffalo
+Tick off each of the Big Five: lions, leopards, rhinos, elephants and African buffalos on an expert-led game drive

 Travel Designer

 There are many incredible places to stay in Maasai Mara.
-Here are some of our favourites, handpicked by our travel designers:
+Here are some of our favourites, handpicked by our safari experts:

 Why book with Jacada?